epheo/blog/notes/linux/droits-multiples-et-acl/index.rst

 5. **Debugging Complex ACL Issues**

-   For more complex issues, use verbose mode with ACL commands:
+   Preview the resulting ACLs without applying them, and display effective rights (permissions after the mask is applied):

    .. code-block:: bash

+       # Dry-run: show what the ACL would look like
-       setfacl -v -m u:user:rw /path/to/file
+       setfacl --test -m u:user:rw /path/to/file

+       # Show effective rights for each entry
+       getfacl -e /path/to/file

 Working with ACLs in Samba Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~